TLCFEM/suanPan-manual/docs/Example/Solid/wave-propagation.md

 In this example, we demonstrate an example of wave propagation in a 2D solid.

 Essentially, it is a 2D dynamics problem.
 The [CP4](../../Library/Element/Membrane/Plane/CP4.md) element is used to model the solid.
 Various time integration methods will be used to compare their performance regarding numerical energy dispersion.

 The model script can be downloaded [here](wave-propagation.supan).

 **This model contains 16641 nodes and 16384 elements.
-The memory usage is about 2 GB.**
+The memory usage is about 1.2 GB.**

-**Due to small step size and need to export visualization data, the full analysis takes around 20 minutes to complete on an average PC platform.**
+**Due to small step size and need to export visualization data, the full analysis takes around 20 minutes to complete on an average PC platform (6 physical cores @ 3 GHz).**

 ## Model